Techjobis/next-js-generator/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to improve the next-gen-cli, please follow these steps:
+If you'd like to improve the next-gen cli, please follow these steps:

 Fork the repository.